Aleksandr Tsekalo: Biography

-Aleksandr Tsekalo was born on 22 March 1961 in Kiev, in the family of thermal engineers Yevgeny Borisovich Tsekalo (11 March 1931 – May 2007), who was Ukrainian, and Elena Leonidovna Volkova (24 March 1933 – 2000), who was Jewish.
+Aleksandr Tsekalo was born on 22 March 1961 in Kyiv, in the family of thermal engineers Yevgeny Borisovich Tsekalo (11 March 1931 – May 2007), who was Ukrainian, and Elena Leonidovna Volkova (24 March 1933 – 2000), who was Jewish.

-He learned to play the piano and the guitar and already at school tried himself in stage performance activity, creating the band "ONO".
+He learned to play the piano and the guitar. and at school, tried himself in stage performance activity, creating the band "ONO".
 He participated in amateur performances and theatrical productions.

-After graduating from the Kiev School No. 89 in 1978, Tsekalo entered the correspondence department of the Leningrad Technological Institute of the Pulp and Paper Industry; at the same time he worked in Kiev as a fitter and adjuster and also played in amateur theatre.
+After graduating from the Kyiv School No. 89 in 1978, Tsekalo entered the correspondence department of the Leningrad Technological Institute of the Pulp and Paper Industry; at the same time he worked in Kyiv as a fitter and adjuster and also played in amateur theatre.

 In 1979 he created the quartet "Shlyapa".
-Later, by the invitation of the Kiev Variety and Circus School, along with other members of the quartet entered the second year.
-In 1982 he graduated externally from the Leningrad Technological Institute of the Pulp and Paper Industry, worked in the chemical laboratory, as a locksmith, later at the Kiev stage theatre as a stage installer, and as a lighting technician.
+Later, by the invitation of the Kyiv Variety and Circus School, along with other members of the quartet entered the second year.
+In 1982 he graduated externally from the Leningrad Technological Institute of the Pulp and Paper Industry, worked in the chemical laboratory, as a locksmith, later at the Kyiv stage theatre as a stage installer, and as a lighting technician.

 After graduating from college in 1985, he began working at the Odessa Philharmonic Theater, then at the Odessa Variety Theater "Sharzh" from Ilya Noyabryov.
 In 1985, together with Lolita Milyavskaya, Tsekalo formed the cabaret-duet "Akademiya", and in 1989 they arrived in Moscow.
 The duo performed on the stage, in clubs and restaurants, and by the mid-1990s, "Akademiya" became one of the most popular actor ensembles.

 By his own admission, in parallel with the variety career in the 1990s he was engaged in political campaign managing, in particular, in 1991 he was engaged in the elections of the mayor of the French city, as a result of which the candidate whom Tsekalo supported won.